 Center Activity: Rocket Rhyming Game

 Place all cards face down in a pile.
 Taking turns, each student picks up a card.
 They look at the picture, say the word, and then have to say another word that rhymes.
 If they can think of a word, then they keep the card.
-If they pull a “rocket” they have to put all of their cards back.
+If they pull a “rocket” they must put all their cards back.

 Independent Work: Color, Paste, Draw

 Students will cut out the pictures and glue them next to the matching rhyming word.
-Then, they will need to draw a picture of another word that rhymes.
+Then, they must draw a picture of another word that rhymes.

 Skill #3: Word Families

-After children are able to rhyme, the next step is to focus on word families.
-A word family is the ending of a word, like -at or -in.
-This skill helps them build their reading fluency, because they are recognizing the word family to sound out the word.
+After children can rhyme, the next step is to focus on word families.
+A word family is the vowel-consonant (or vowel-consonant-consonant) ending of a word, like -at or -in.
+This skill helps them build their reading fluency because they recognize the word family to sound out the word.

 Here are three of my favorite activities to practice word families:

-To really focus on word families by short vowel sound, create a tree map anchor chart for each vowel.
-Do one or two word families a day, having students think of words that can be added underneath.
+To focus on word families by short vowel sound, create a tree map anchor chart for each vowel.
+Do one or two-word families a day, having students think of words that can be added underneath.

 Center Activity: Word Family Memory Match